falconry/falcon/docs/user/quickstart.rst

             except (ValueError, UnicodeDecodeError):
                 raise falcon.HTTPError(falcon.HTTP_753,
-                                       'Malformed JSON',
+                                       title='Malformed JSON',
-                                       'Could not decode the request body.
+                                       description='Could not decode the request body.
 The ' 'JSON was incorrect or not encoded as ' 'UTF-8.')